 How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

-XML is everywhere — API responses, configuration files, data exports from legacy systems, RSS feeds.
-But when you need to analyze that data in a spreadsheet, import it into a database, or share it with a colleague who doesn't speak angle brackets, you need CSV.
-Converting between these two formats by hand is tedious and error-prone, especially when your XML has nested elements or inconsistent structures.
+XML shows up everywhere: API responses, config files, data exports from old systems, RSS feeds.
+But when you want to work with that data in a spreadsheet, load it into a database, or hand it to someone who doesn't read angle brackets, you need CSV.
+Doing this conversion manually is slow and you'll probably mess something up, especially once your XML has nested elements or inconsistent structures.

-This guide explains how XML and CSV differ, when conversion makes sense, and how to do it quickly using the XML to CSV converter on wtools.com.
+This guide covers how XML and CSV differ, when it makes sense to convert between them, and how to do it quickly with the XML to CSV converter on wtools.com.

 XML (Extensible Markup Language) is a hierarchical, self-describing data format.
 It uses nested tags to represent relationships between data points.
-A simple example:
+Here's a simple example:

 <students>